If you’re looking to spend a winter weekend in the Colorado Rockies, full of hot springs, snow and adventure, this is the post for you!

 We spent 3 days embracing everything that Coors Light as a brand embodies: fun, adventure, the outdoors, togetherness and community.
-All days, of course, ending with a gorgeous dip in the natural hot springs here on site.
+All days, of course, end with a gorgeous dip in the natural hot springs here on site.

-It truly was a very special few days shooting and adventuring that I know will hold close to my heart for years to come.
+It truly was a very special few days of shooting and adventuring that I know will hold close to my heart for years to come.

 Credit for the slideshow below goes to Ryan Hill.